the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/reverse-sort.md

 };
 ~~~~~~~

 Next, give the sort handler logic to see if the incoming `sortKey` triggers are a normal or reverse sort.
-If the `sortKey` is the same as the one in the state, it could be a reverse sort, but only if the sort state wasn't already reversed:
+If the `sortKey` is the same as the one in the state, it should be a reverse sort, but only if the sort state wasn't already reversed:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~